PirxDevs/lds-chroot-installers/README.md

 * tld-install must be run on TLD Linux
 * pld-install must be run on PLD Linux
 * deb-install may be run on any Linux with debootstrap installed
+* rhc-install must be run on RedHat compatible system